How Can We Use GIS for Environmental Preservation?

 Species invasions can also be studied by simulating the rate of population increase and displaying species distribution data across time.

-The Importance of GIS in Environment Protection
+The Importance of GIS in Environment Preservation

 Lack of technology is a major reason why many organizations fail their projects.
 They fail because they cannot collect accurate data.
 They cannot distribute information to all concerned parties.
 They cannot achieve their objectives because they were not well planned.
 GIS makes it easier for organizations to plan and manage projects concerning the environment.